 Saint Paul reminds us of several twelve-step principles.
-First, by admitting our powerlessness and need for a Power greater than ourselves, we remove the burden of finding our own redemption.
-Past efforts to make change may have been met with frustration because we were approaching it with our self-seeking motives and attitude.
+First, by admitting our powerlessness over lust and need for a Power greater than ourselves, we remove the burden of finding our own redemption.
+Past efforts to make change may have been met with frustration because we were approaching it with our own self-seeking motives and attitude, as pure as they may have been.